dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate1 -  Reward is not the most important in RL.md

 ## Arguments
 - My argument is reward function is not the most important aspect in training a control  policy by reinforcement learning.
-- Rather, I argue that State
+- Rather, I argue that State and algorithm are more important.
 - Reinforcement Learning process includes an agent takes an action which affects the environment, and the environments gives reward and provides state to the agent.
 - But in reality, there are more layers when it comes to deploying policy trained from RL.
 - Action goes into control input, which usually consists of high level controller and low level controller.
-- Then the robot physically interacts with the environment with uncertainty, and the sensors collect information from the environment which also involves uncertainty
+- Then the robot physically interacts with the environment with uncertainty, and the sensors collect information from the environment which also involves uncertainty.